AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

 | `ARTIFACTS_VERSION` |  For a stage or production pipeline, the synthetic version generated by Cloud Manager |
 | `CM_AEM_PRODUCT_VERSION` |  The release version |

-### Pipeline Variables {#pipeline-variables}
+## Environment variables - pipeline {#pipeline-variables}

-Your build process may depend upon specific configuration variables which would be inappropriate to place in the git repository or you may need to vary them between pipeline executions using the same branch.
+Your build process might require specific configuration variables that should not be stored in the Git repository.
+Additionally, you may need to adjust these variables between pipeline executions using the same branch.

-See also [Configure Pipeline Variables](/help/implementing/cloud-manager/configuring-pipelines/pipeline-variables.md) for more information
+See also [Configure Pipeline Variables](/help/implementing/cloud-manager/configuring-pipelines/pipeline-variables.md) for more information.

-## Installing Additional System Packages {#installing-additional-system-packages}
+## Install additional system packages {#installing-additional-system-packages}

-Some builds require additional system packages to be installed to function fully.
+Some builds require additional system packages to function fully.
 For example, a build may invoke a Python or Ruby script and must have an appropriate language interpreter installed.
-This can be done by calling the [`exec-maven-plugin`](https://www.mojohaus.org/exec-maven-plugin/) in your `pom.xml` to invoke APT.
+This installation process can be managed by calling the [`exec-maven-plugin`](https://www.mojohaus.org/exec-maven-plugin/) in your `pom.xml` to invoke APT.
 This execution should generally be wrapped in a Cloud Manager-specific Maven profile.
 This example installs Python.

 ```xml
         <profile>